 3.9 The University will encourage and promote using alternatives to reduce the reliance on copyright protected works that require further permission or compensation, including those listed in Schedule R30.04B.

 4.1 The following persons have responsibilities under this policy; for details, see the procedures (if any) associated with each of these roles:

 (i) The Vice-President, Research has executive responsibility for implementing this Policy.

-(ii) The Dean of Library Services has responsibility for approving related procedures, standards, guidelines, forms and templates necessary to support this Policy.
+(ii) The Dean of Libraries and University Librarian has responsibility for approving related procedures, standards, guidelines, forms and templates necessary to support this Policy.

 (iii) The University Library has operational responsibility for coordinating a university-wide copyright program.